 HJB values the protagonism of the Nursing team during the I Symposium for Employees

-The event celebrated the dates of the category and reinforced integrated actions aimed at patient safety and professional appreciation
+The event celebrated the category's dates and reinforced integrated actions aimed at patient safety and professional appreciation

 Between May 12 and 16, the Hospital Jean Bitar (HJB) held the I Symposium for Employees, focusing on the integration of institutional actions and the appreciation of the Nursing team, a key player in health care.
 The program marked the celebrations for Nurse's Day (May 12) and Nursing Technician's Day (May 20), honoring professionals who work on the front lines of patient care.

-With the theme "Caring is living", the Symposium included activities in the morning, afternoon, and evening shifts, and integrated actions from Nursing Week, the Internal Week for Accident Prevention (SIPAT), Handwashing Week, and initiatives aimed at Patient Safety.
+With the theme "Caring is living", the Symposium included activities in the morning, afternoon, and evening shifts, and integrated actions from Nursing Week, the Internal Week for the Prevention of Work Accidents (SIPAT), Handwashing Week, and initiatives aimed at Patient Safety.

 Reference team in specialized care